Introduction

 Common Pitfalls and Mistakes

 While the midpoint formula is straightforward, there are some common mistakes to be aware of!
-Let us evaluate the common mistakes one can commit while deriving data using the midpoint formula.
+Let us evaluate the common mistakes one can commit while deriving data using midpoint formula.
 Helping you get started with the same:

 1. Incorrect Order of Coordinates